-From the 2019 results there are certainly areas for all students to improve.
+There are certainly areas for all students to improve, however, the results above show that the Gawura students are making wonderful gains (value added growth) between Year 3 and Year 5 (some at a greater rate than others).
 Our continued focus on explicit teaching and engaging our students will help ensure that all our students make the expected level of growth to help close the gap.

-The value added of our Year 5 students since Year 3 is very pleasing.
+The value added of our Year 5 students since Year 3 is excellent.

 This is exciting for all stakeholders which are the students, parents, staff and donors.

-Mr John Ralph Head of Gawura School Mrs Rhonda Robson Deputy Head of St Andrew's Cathedral School - Junior School
+Mr John Ralph Mrs Rhonda Robson

+Head of Gawura School Deputy Head of St Andrew's Cathedral School - Junior School